AcademySoftwareFoundation/rez/docs/source/package_definition.rst

 * help
 * any arbitrary attribute

-Here is an example of a late binding :attr:`~pkgdef.tools` attribute:
+Here is an example of a late binding :attr:`tools` attribute:

 .. code-block:: python